KenN7/kenn7.github.io/content/soft_arch/project.md

 # Evaluation

-You will be graded based on the quality of your presentation The presentation should be uploaded to moodle before **09/05/2022 13:00**.
+You will be graded based on your presentations quality, the technical relevance of the subject, and the context.

+The presentation should be uploaded to moodle before **09/05/2022 13:00**.

 The presentation material will then be available for everyone, some questions of the final exam quizz may be based on information you will learn during those